typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/README.md

 }
 ```

-Please note that you can add comments to `npm-scripts.json`.
+Please note that you can add comments to `.npmscriptrc`.
 Also please note that if you are testing ES6 sources you must include `"--compilers js:babel-register"` in the mocha options.

 By default coverage results from Istanbul are output to `./coverage`.
 The `test-coverage.js` script only empties `./coverage` when executed, so if you change the directory Istanbul outputs to please note that it won't be cleared automatically.